CasualHackathon/TrustlessAgents/README.md

 **Decentralized and Trustless AI Agents** are reshaping the Ethereum ecosystem, with **ERC-8004** at the core.

-This virtual **Casual Hackathon** runs from **Oct 30 to Nov 5**, featuring brainstorming, team matching, workshops, AMAs, an open day, and a demo day.
+This virtual **Casual Hackathon** runs from **Oct 27 – Nov 9**, featuring brainstorming, team matching, workshops, AMAs, an open day, and a demo day.
 Feel free to register in advance!
 Bring your ideas, code, and creativity to build the next wave of decentralized AI agents.

 This is phase 2 of **“Let’s Build Trustless Agents”**, co-hosted by [LXDAO](https://x.com/LXDAO_Official) and [ETHPanda](https://x.com/ETHPanda_Org), with special support from the EF dAI team.
-Community -> <https://t.me/ERC8004>
+Community -> <https://t.me/Trustless_Agents_ERC_8004_CH>

 ## ⏰ Program Timeline